 STUDENTS UNDER 19 YEARS OF AGE

 Unmarried minors derive their residency status from the parent with whom they are residing.
 If the minor is not living with either parent, residency is derived from the parent with whom he or she last lived.
-The student may be classified as a resident if the parent meets the residency requirements as outlined in this brochure.
+The student may be classified as a resident if the parent meets the residency requirements.

 There are some exceptions to the rule for minors and these exceptions are determined on a case-by-case basis.